-‘RHOA’ Star Nene Leakes And Husband Gregg Reportedly Thinking Of Divorce
+‘RHOA’ Star NeNe Leakes And Husband Gregg Reportedly Thinking Of Divorce

 NeNe acknowledged that she would always be there for Greg, regardless of the circumstances.

-Gregg was diagnosed with stage 3 colon cancer in May 2018 and recently completed six months of chemotherapy, The Blast reported.
+Gregg was diagnosed with stage 3 colon cancer in May of 2018, and recently completed six months of chemotherapy, The Blast reported.

-His battle with the illness was utilized as a featured storyline on RHOA as the show displayed NeNe coming to terms with caring for Gregg.
+His battle with the illness was utilized as a featured storyline on RHOA, as the show displayed NeNe coming to terms with caring for Gregg.
 The pair struggled to keep a stable relationship, and talk of separation came to the forefront.

-On a November episode of the program, the pair revealed that Gregg was initially undecided about going with chemotherapy.
+On a November episode of the program, the pair revealed that Gregg was initially undecided about going forward with chemotherapy.

-NeNe said they had heard reports of people becoming sick from the treatment, and added that they were looking at alternative options.
+NeNe said that they had heard reports of people becoming sick from the treatment, and added that they were looking at alternative options.

-The couple married in 1997, and following a divorce in 2011, appeared on a Bravo special where they remarried in 2013.
+The couple married in 1997.
+Following a divorce in 2011, they appeared on a Bravo special where they remarried in 2013.

 Nene Leakes and husband Gregg considering divorce https://t.co/iK8KdSGlx8 pic.twitter.com/aCMi7iOOxo